researchcompendia/researchcompendia/README.md

 This repo contains a skeleton Django project that is deployable on Heroku or on a local or remote machine.
 Static files are served locally in DEBUG mode or via S3 when deployed to Heroku and/or in non-DEBUG mode.

-The Heroku instance is [RunMyAlpha](http://runmyalpha.herokuapp.com/).
-It only has one worker for now.

 I've set up a [trello](https://trello.com/b/8KC8wAye/rmc) board and have also created [issues](https://github.com/codersquid/tyler/issues) in the github tracker.